Skip to main content

 It’s very common for people at certain stages of dementia to pace up and down or leave their home for long walks.

-The reasons why someone with a dementia walks or paces may not be obvious.
+The reasons why someone with a dementia walks or paces may include:

 • intending to go to the shops or visit a friend and then simply forgetting where they’re going